-Serving Jacksonville, Orlando and surrounding areas.
+Serving Jacksonville, Orlando and surrounding areas with professional home inspectors.
 High value home assessments nationwide.

 The secret to a quality home inspector is knowledge and experience.
 Has your inspector ever built a home?
 What state licenses or national accredited certifications do they have?
 Do they carry Errors & Omissions insurance coverage?
 How long have they been in business?
 Do they offer any warranties?
 Florida is full of recent home inspectors with nothing more than a nice website and fake credentials.
 Look beyond the marketing hype and choose wisely.
 Read more here.

 What Should You Expect From A Home Inspection?

 A home inspection is designed to assist in minimizing your risk in purchasing a home.
 It is not intended to alleviate all risk.
 Every component and every square inch of the home will not be inspected unless you are willing to devote the time and money for the effort.
 The typical home inspection allows about 2 hours for most homes under 2500 sf.
 Your home inspector is tasked with alerting you to major issues in the home which present safety issues or may result in costly repairs in the near future.
 The home inspector reports on items which are not functional or near the end of its useful life cycle.
 The inspector does not determine if a component is optimal.